Twosomes and Duads . . .

 The United Fellowship is an active, caring group of Christ Church that, in addition to the monthly programs listed below, promote the following projects:

 The Least Coin: Along with Church Women United, with people all over the world, we collect the coin of least denomination, which for us is the penny.
-These are collected and are donated to the West End Preschool.
+These are collected and donated to a worthy cause.

 State Hospital: Each month an item such as a hand towel, wash cloth, tooth paste, tooth brush, shampoo, deodorant, nail clipper or soap is collected to go to the Norristown State Hospital.